weboptics/variable-product-price-option-wc/README.md

 Variable Product Price Option for WooCommerce" is a powerful WordPress plugin designed to enhance your WooCommerce store's flexibility and customer experience.
 With this plugin, you can offer dynamic pricing options for your products

+== Screenshots ==
+1. change the price by clicking on the custom button and adding price

 == Changelog ==

 = 1.0.0 =